 - Inductrial Control System and Rail Systems Security: Including an attack against the cryptography used in ERTMS train control systems, a formal analysis of the security of rail comunication protocols and a proposal for key management for ERTMS

 - Fintech Security: My work in this area includes my team's analyse of banking app security here and here, and work on stopping relay attacks contactless EMV cards, more information about this work can be found here.

-- Cyber Security Education: Including an An Offline Capture The Flag-Style Virtual Machine for Cyber Security Education 3GSE '15 (more infomration about this work is available here), a paper on using IoT Devices to teach pen testing ASE 16 and how to include stoties in cyber security courses ASE 17
+- Cyber Security Education: Including a phishing simulation VM Phishing Attacks: Learning by Doing (ASE 18), a choose your own adventure CTF VM (ASE 17), An Offline Capture The Flag-Style Virtual Machine for Cyber Security Education (3GSE 15) and a paper on using IoT Devices to teach pen testing ASE 16.

 - Estimation of Information Leakage: I am interested in how mutual information can be estimated and how information leakage can be measured in real systems.
 Recent papers in this area include: LeakWatch: Estimating Information Leakage from Java Programs (ESORICS 2014), A Tool for Estimating Information Leakage (CAV 2013), Probabilistic Point-to-Point Information Leakage (CSF 2013) and A Statistical Test for Information Leaks Using Continuous Mutual Information, (CSF 2011).
 These papers are joint work with Apratim Guha,Yusuke Kawamoto, Chris Novakovic and David Parker.